isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 	 --cluster_host google_cloud --namespace <NAMESPACE>  --image <CUSTOM_ISAAC_RAY_IMAGE> --min_workers 4 --max_workers 16
 	 ```

-3. Check that your KubeRay cluster worked with `kubectl get pods` and `kubectl describe pods`.
+4. Check that your KubeRay cluster worked with `kubectl get pods` and `kubectl describe pods`.
 	It may take a few minutes for the cluster to spin up.
 If there is an error, or a crash loop backup,
 	you can inspect the logs further with ``kubectl logs <POD_NAME>``.
 When all pods
 	say ``Running`` as their status, the cluster is ready to tune hyperparameters.
 Do not proceed until all Pods say ``Running``

 ### Shared Steps for Kubernetes/KubeRay and Ray Clusters

-4. Create a ```~/.cluster_config``` file.
+5. Create a ```~/.cluster_config``` file.
 If you configured your cluster with Kubernetes/KubeRay,
 	you can run the following script and move on to the next step.
+This command may
+	take a moment to run, and is provided for your convenience.
+If it is taking too long,
+	feel free to do it the manual way shown below the command.

 	```
 	./source/standalone/workflows/ray/grok_cluster_with_kubectl.sh
 	```

 	If your cluster was created in pure Ray, you must create the file manually with the following contents, one on each
 	line for every Ray Cluster.

 	```
 	name: <CLUSTER_NAME> address: http://<RAY_HEAD_IP>.<RAY_DASHBOARD_PORT> num_cpu: <TOTAL_CLUSTER_CPU_COUNT> num_gpu: <TOTAL_CLUSTER_GPU_COUNT>
 	```

 6. Check that you can issue jobs to the cluster, that all GPUs are available,
 	that Ray is installed correctly, nvidia-smi works, and that the needed deps
 	for Ray/Isaac Lab are found on path.